borjapetit/2021_phillipscurve/README.md

 _The user asked which algorithm to use for calibration: Nelder-Mead or a Newton-based algorithm_

 4. Solve for different noise parameters
-_The code solves the staeady-state and the dynamics for all the combinations of noise parameters and the baseline inflation rate.
-That is: version V10, V20, V30, V40, V50, and V60_
+_The code solves the steady-state and the dynamics for all the combinations of noise parameters and the baseline inflation rate.
+Version V10, V20, V30, V40, V50, and V60_

 5. Solve for different inflation rates
-_The code solves the staeady-state and the dynamics for all possible inflation rates, and the basline level of noise parameters.
-That is: version V10, V11, V12, V13, V14, V15 and V16._
+_The code solves the steady-state and the dynamics for all possible inflation rates, and the basline level of noise parameters.
+Version V10, V11, V12, V13, V14, V15 and V16._

 6. Solve for all possible cases
-_The code solves the staeady-state and the dynamics for all possible combinations of noise parameters and inflation rates._
+_The code solves the steady-state and the dynamics for all possible combinations of noise parameters and inflation rates._

 7. Solve for pre and post inflation rates
-_The code solves the staeady-state and the dynamics for an inflation rate of 4.63% (US, 1980-2000) and 2.01% (US, 2000-2020).
-That is: versions V17 and V18_
+_The code solves the steady-state and the dynamics for an inflation rate of 4.63% (US, 1980-2000) and 2.01% (US, 2000-2020).
+Versions V17 and V18_